 |

-* Sick leave, annual leave, or LWOP is granted as may be necessary for any of these conditions in accordance with normal leave policies and collective bargaining agreements.
+* Sick leave, annual leave, or LWOP is granted as necessary for any of these conditions in accordance with regular leave policies and collective bargaining agreements.
 (See also 513.6 and 514.22.)

 |

-Except for unexpected illness or injury situations, sick leave must be requested on PS Form 3971 and approved in advance by the appropriate supervisor.
+Except for unexpected illness or injury situations, sick leave must be requested on PS Form 3971, Request for or Notification of Absence, and approved in advance by the appropriate supervisor.

-An exception to the advance approval requirement is made for unexpected illness or injuries; however, in this situation the employee must notify appropriate postal authorities of his or her illness or injury and expected duration of the absence as soon as possible.
+An exception to the advance-approval requirement is made for unexpected illness or injuries.
+However, the employee must notify appropriate Postal Service authorities as soon as possible of his or her illness or injury and expected duration of the absence.

-When sufficient information is provided to determine that the absence may be covered by the Family and Medical Leave Act (FMLA), the following Department of Labor forms will be mailed to the employee’s address of record along with a return envelope:
+When sufficient information is provided to determine that the absence may be covered by the Family and Medical Leave Act (FMLA), the following U.S. Department of Labor forms will be mailed to the employee’s address of record, along with a return envelope:

 - WH 381, FMLA Notice of Eligibility and Rights and Responsibilities; and